kisslinux/kisslinux.github.io/pages/faq.md

 ## What `init` system does KISS use?

-KISS uses `busybox init` with `runit` services which it supports.
+KISS uses `busybox init` with `runit` services (*which it supports*).
 The `init` system can also be configured to use `sysvinit` style scripts or just plain shell commands if you so desire.
 You have options.

+The source for the boot scripts can be found here: <https://github.com/kissx/kiss-init>